LaPerm: History

 The LaPerm emerged around the early 1980s as a spontaneous mutation of cats bred for pest control.
 The breed founders were Linda and Richard Koehl from The Dalles, Oregon, whose cat Speedy gave birth to a curly-coated kitten, named Curly, from whom all LaPerms descend.
-The Kohls allowed a free-breeding colony of curly-coated cats to develop over a period of ten years before making contact with members of the cat fancy and initiating a formal breeding program.
+The Koehls allowed a free-breeding colony of curly-coated cats to develop over a period of ten years before making contact with members of the cat fancy and initiating a formal breeding program.

 The breed was named after their curly coat which bears resemblance to a shaggy perm.
 The name follows the Chinookan tradition of adopting French words while incorporating the definite article to create a new word; for example, in Chinook Wawa, 'pipe' is lapeep and 'apple' is lapom, (la pipe and la pomme, respectively, in French).

 Description

 The LaPerm is in many ways a cat of moderation with no extremes and is still true to its original type.
 It does however have an unusual coat.
 The breed standard describes a muscular foreign-type body, which is medium in size with longish legs and neck.
 The head is a modified wedge with rounded contours and a muzzle which is slightly broad of the wedge.
 In profile, the straight nose leads into a break between the eyes up to a flattish forehead.
 LaPerms also have rather broad noses, flared ears, and medium-large almond-shaped eyes.

 Like other rexes, all colors and patterns are acceptable, although tabbies, reds and torties are quite common due to their origins.
 Also, the unusual colors from the early days of the breed have been selected for, so lilac, chocolate and colorpoints are popular.
 Newer varieties such as ticked tabbies, shades and darker points are also being bred.

 The coat itself is described as having a textured feel.
 It is not silky, having a certain drag on the hand like mohair.
 It is usually soft, although the shorthairs will have more texture to their coats.
 The coat is loose and springy and stands away from the body with no thick undercoat.
-It is light and airy and judges sometimes blow on the coat to see if it will part.
 The coat varies according to the season and the maturity of the cat but is essentially wavy or curly with the longest and most defined curls in the ruff and on the neck.
 There is also longer curly fur inside the ears, tufts at the ear tips and "ear muffs", or longer, silky hair on the backs of the ears.
 The longhairs have a curly plumed tail while the shorthairs have tails rather like bottle brushes, and both have long curled whiskers.
 The coat sometimes falls into a natural parting along the back.